razorpay/blade/rfcs/2022-04-09-accessibility.md

    - Subtitles & Paras: at max. of 50%-60% of the page width.
 - Make sure the text doesn’t overlap in between two different sections.

+> For more information on design accessibility you can check out component specific [design boards in figma](https://www.figma.com/file/LV9kjgzhkfsktvbRgTuGJ3/Blade---Base-DSL?node-id=557%3A14)

 # Drawbacks/Constraints

 Why should we _not_ do this?
 Maybe try to consider the following constraints